 Zakat Calculator :

-The simplest and easiest way to fulfil your obligation of Zakat is to use our Zakat calculator to work out how much you have to pay.
+The simplest and easiest way to fulfil your obligation of Zakat is to use their Zakat calculator to work out how much you have to pay.

 It will show the Nisaab figure (using up-to-date information) and automatically work out how much Zakat is due based on the numbers you input into the various categories.Whilst the value of eligible goods and items can vary throughout the year, Zakat is based on the Nisaab at the end of the individual’s full Islamic (lunar) year.